aliyun/alibabacloud-kms-java-sdk/README.md

                     //set client key password
                     .setPassword("your-password")
                     //set instance endpoint
-                    .setEndpoint("your-dkms-endpoint");
-            //To verify the server-side certificate, you need to set it to your server-side certification path
-            //.setCaFilePath("path/to/yourCaCert")
+                    .setEndpoint("your-dkms-endpoint")
+                    //set your KMS instance's CA certificate with the file path .setCaFilePath("path/to/yourCaCert");
-            // or, set the content of your server-side certificate
+             // or, with content of CA certificate
-            //.setCa("your-ca-certificate-content"));
+            //.setCa("your-ca-certificate-content");
             //create a KMS client and forward all interfaces to the KMS shared gateway Client client = new com.aliyun.kms.kms20160120.Client(config, kmsConfig);
             //create a GetSecretValue request body